 Hardwick, who officiated high school and college basketball for 25 years, retired from the sport in 1997 after working more than 1,000 games.

-He is married to the former Celia Martin of Pembroke, Virginia.
-The couple has a son Cris, daughter-in-law Melissa and grandsons Jacob Dylan and Aiden Thomas, who reside in Fredericksburg, Virginia.
+He is married to the former Celia Martin of Pembroke, Va.
+The couple has a son Cris, daughter-in-law Melissa and grandsons Jacob Dylan and Aiden Thomas, who reside in Blacksburg.